BedrockStreaming/prescaling-exporter/README.md

 ## Configure parameters

-It is possible to change the application settings to use other annotations or the application port.
-This is done through configurable variable environments in the chart values
+You can modify the application's settings to use different annotations or a different port.
+Configurable variable environments in the chart values are used to do this.

 Parameters            | Default values                            | Comment
 ---                   | ---                                       | ---